 Limitations of this study include its retrospective nature.
-For example, it is plausible that patients who had significant AEs may not have presented to our hospital network and/or did not get reported at subsequent follow-up, which albeit plausible is most unlikely given the nature and set-up of the Canadian healthcare system.
+For example, it is plausible that patients who had significant AEs may not have presented to our hospital network and/or did not get reported at subsequent followup, which albeit plausible, is most unlikely given the nature and setup of the Canadian healthcare system.
 Also, we have not assessed the impact of remote monitoring on assessment of disease progression status, which is highly important moving forward to confirm the observations derived from this study.
-However, evaluation of PSA levels and imaging studies by remote surveillance have been successfully implemented in other institutions [9].
-There is promising evidence supporting Telehealth improving cancer patients' quality of life [10], without compromising patient safety [11].
-Furthermore, we did not specifically address leg edema as a possible AE associated with Abiraterone, although this could be addressed by telephone questioning, but would require further research.
+However, evaluation of prostate-specific antigen levels and imaging studies by remote surveillance have been successfully implemented in other institutions.10 There is promising evidence supporting telehealth improving cancer patients' quality of life11 without compromising patient safety.12 Furthermore, we did not specifically address leg edema as a possible AE associated with abiraterone; this could be addressed by telephone questioning but would require further research.